vivektara24/A-Cluster-Analysis-of-Ground-Reaction-Forces/README.md

 #### Results

 The first 52 components, expalining 90% of the total variance, were chosen as input for the HAC algorithm for both right and left foot strikes.

-Table 1 describes the demographic and biomechanical charecteristics of each profile.
+*Right Foot Stirke Cluster Profiles*

+Spider plots for the five right foot strike clusters (Figure 1) illustrate the percitle distibution of represetative GRF-derived features.

+*Left Foot Strike Cluster Profiles*

+*Relationship Between Data-Driven Clsuters and Kinematic Foot Stirek Pattern*

+The confusion matirx shown if Figure compartes right

 ## References